Research projects

 Eric Hobsbawm (1917-2012) was one of the most important British historians of the twentieth century.
 In my work, I bring out different aspects of Hobsbawm's intellectual trajectory – from his interest in jazz to his commitment to Communism – and place these within a broader narrative of intellectual engagement, political responsibility and global Marxism.

-My first monograph, entitled A Divided Republic: nation, state and citizenship in contemporary France (Cambridge University Press, 2015) examined political culture in France through a series of key debates about the meaning of the nation, the definition of the citizen, the reform of the state and the interpretation of modern French history.
-Contrary to the widely-held view that political participation and engagement have atrophied in France since the 1980s, I suggested in my book that contemporary French politics has been defined by a struggle between an explicitly 'nationalist' language of neo-republicanism and a more 'open' language of liberalism.
+My first monograph, entitled A Divided Republic: nation, state and citizenship in contemporary France (Cambridge University Press, 2015) examines political culture in France through a series of key debates about the meaning of the nation, the definition of the citizen, the reform of the state and the interpretation of modern French history.
+Contrary to the widely-held view that political participation and engagement have atrophied in France since the 1980s, I suggest in my book that contemporary French politics has been defined by a struggle between an explicitly 'nationalist' language of neo-republicanism and a more 'open' language of liberalism.

 3. Migration, immigration and state rationality

 My third area of interest is migration and citizenship in Europe.
-I was a co-investigator on a large ESRC-funded project entitled 'Seeing Illegal Immigrants: state monitoring and political rationality' with fellow investigator Christina Boswell.
-The aim of the project, which ran from 2016 to 2018, was to understand better how and why European states gather data about 'illegal' migration and how this has changed since the 1970s.
-The project team was made up of three postdoctoral researchers from the US, France and Germany.
-We have already begun to publish findings from our research, but further publications will follow now that the project is complete.
+I have tackled some of these themes in my work on France, but I have also worked on them directly.
+In particular, I was a co-investigator on a large ESRC-funded project entitled 'Seeing Illegal Immigrants: state monitoring and political rationality' with fellow investigator Christina Boswell.
+The aim of the project, which ran from 2016 to 2018, was to understand better how and why European states gather data about 'illegal' migration and how this has changed since the 1960s.
+The project team was made up of three postdoctoral researchers from the US, France and Germany.The book that brings together the empirical and theoretical findings of the project was published by Cambridge University Press in 2023 as States of Ignorance: Governing Irregular Migrants in Western Europe.
+Across the nine chapters, we look at everything from the emergence of "illegal immigration" as a policy issue to the kinds of control infrastructures that contemporary European states have developed to manage irregular migration.